 Baffert says Derby winner Medina Spirit tested positive

+Bob Baffert's frustration was apparent as he tried to digest the latest positive drug test involving one of his prized thoroughbreds.

-Hall of Fame trainer Bob Baffert said Sunday that his barn has been told Kentucky Derby winner Medina Spirit failed a postrace drug test, the latest doping scandal for horse racing and arguably the sport’s premier trainer.
+This one involves Kentucky Derby winner Medina Spirit, Baffert's fifth horse to fail a drug test in a year, which the Hall of Famer vowed to fight “tooth and nail" in the latest doping scandal for horse racing and arguably the sport’s premier trainer.

-Flanked by his attorney Craig Robertson in a morning news conference at Churchill Downs on Sunday, Baffert said Medina Spirit was found to have 21 picograms of the steroid betamethasone, double the legal threshold in Kentucky racing, in a postrace sample.
+Flanked by his attorney Craig Robertson in a morning news conference at Churchill Downs on Sunday, Baffert said his barn was told that Medina Spirit was found to have 21 picograms of the steroid betamethasone, double the legal threshold in Kentucky racing, in a postrace sample.

+“I got the biggest gut-punch in racing, for something I didn’t do,” he said.

 Baffert denied any wrongdoing and said he did not know how Medina Spirit could have tested positive.
 He said Medina Spirit has never been treated with betamethasone and called it “a complete injustice."